validatedpatterns/docs/faq.md

 ## What is a Hybrid Cloud Pattern?

 Hybrid Cloud Patterns are collections of applications (in the ArgoCD sense) that demonstrate aspects of hub/edge computing that seem interesting and useful.
-Hybrid Cloud Patterns will generall have a hub or centralized component, and an edge component.
+Hybrid Cloud Patterns will generally have a hub or centralized component, and an edge component.
 These will interact in different ways.

 Many things have changed in the IT landscape in the last few years - containers and kubernetes have taken the industry by storm, but they introduce many technologies and concepts.
 It is not always clear how these technologies and concepts play together - and Hybrid Cloud Patterns is our effort to show these technologies working together on non-trivial applications in ways that make sense for real customers and partners to use.